tholcman/deeplens-challenge/project_notes.md

     * probably more reliable
     * would need partners around the globe
     * worse installation and maintenance
-- IP cameras / deeplenses send to AWS
+- IP cameras / DeepLenses send to AWS
     * probably moste expansive operation
 - thousands $ investments